Charity shop: Online second-hand shops

 Online charity and thrift shops are digital marketplaces that host buying and selling of second-hand goods, such as clothing, accessories, or other items.
-These platforms typically act as intermediates between independent buyers and sellers by providing spaces for users to upload unwanted items to be sold to other users.
+These platforms typically act as intermediaries between independent buyers and sellers by providing spaces for users to upload unwanted items to be sold to other users.
 Companies such as eBay, ThredUp, Depop, Poshmark, and Vinted are examples of for-profit, exclusively online second-hand shops.
 Some non-profit brick-and-mortar charity shops host online spaces where users can both buy and donate items.
 Some examples of these are The Salvation Army and Oxfam.
 Additionally some thrift shops are run on social media platforms such as Instagram where sellers can post available items on their page and interested buyers may direct message to purchase the items.

 Online charity and thrift stores have gained popularity in the 21st century with the rising concern of environmental sustainability.
-Online second-hand shopping saw a 23% rise from 2023 to 2024, marking the highest growth in the market of thrifting and charity shopping and leading to a projected $367 billion dollar global market value in 2029.
+Online second-hand shopping saw a 23% rise from 2023 to 2024, marking the highest growth in the market of thrifting and charity shopping and leading to a projected $367 billion global market value in 2029.

-In more recent years, online thrifting has become a cultural phenomenon from younger consumers such as Generation Z, who regard second hand shopping as an expression of individuality and values.

 One concern with the rise of online thrift stores is that they are causing a decline in the quality of items donated to conventional thrift stores.
 Items deemed higher-value may be sold on for-profit sites, while lower value items that might not sell will be relegated to physical thrift stores, which leaves those stores with a plethora of low quality or even broken items that must be trashed.